AlbertMietus/MESS/SoftwareCompetence/LeanEngineering/BDD_TDD/startingWithBDD+TDD.rst

 .. sidebar:: WoW

-   BDD and TDD should be *interwoven* with the typical steps in a development process, and will **change the order**!
+   BDD and TDD should be *interwoven* with the typical steps in a development process and will **change the order**!

    .. uml:: BDD+TDD-process.puml